 Medical Director, Precision Medicine, Geriatric Oncology Consortium and Professor, University of South Florida Taneja College of Pharmacy

 Dr. Howard McLeod is a professor at the University of South Florida and medical director, precision medicine at the non-profit Geriatric Oncology Consortium.
 Dr. McLeod is a recent member of the FDA Committee on Clinical Pharmacology and the NIH Human Genome Advisory Council.
-Dr. McLeod is vice chair for pharmacogenomics for ALLIANCE clinical trials group, overseeing the largest oncology pharmacogenomics portfolio in the world.
+Dr. McLeod is vice chair for pharmacogenomics for the ALLIANCE clinical trials group, overseeing the largest oncology pharmacogenomics portfolio in the world.
 He was a founding member of the NHGRI Genomic Medicine Working Group.
-Dr. McLeod has published over 575 peer reviewed papers on pharmacogenomics, applied therapeutics or clinical pharmacology and continues to work to advance the discovery, validation and implementation of individualized medicine strategies.
+Dr. McLeod has published over 575 peer-reviewed papers on pharmacogenomics, applied therapeutics or clinical pharmacology and continues to work to advance the discovery, validation and implementation of individualized medicine strategies.

 Shannon Stott, Ph.D.

 Department of Medicine, Harvard Medical School

 Assistant in Genetics,